meldissa/p1-posture-flex/README.md

 Wireframes were created using [Balsamiq Wireframes](https://www.balsamiq.com/).

-The wireframes have examples of desktop, tablet and mobile phone displays.
+The wireframes have examples of desktop, tablet, and mobile phone displays.

 * [Posture Flex Wireframe](docs/images/Wireframe.png)